valentin-burillier/kinepy/doc_EN/Prismatic.md

 - `s2`, int : Index of the second solid
 - `a1`, float : Angle between the direction of the joint and the `x` axis in the frame of `s1`
 - `a2`, float : Angle between the direction of the joint and the `x` axis in the frame of `s2`
-- `d1`, float : Algebraic distance from the origin of `s1` to the line of joint
+- `d1`, float : Algebraic distance between the origin of `s1` and the line of joint
-- `d2`, float : Algebraic distance from the origin of `s2` to the line of joint
+- `d2`, float : Algebraic distance between the origin of `s2` and the line of joint

 In this example: `d1` is positive and `d2` is negative It returns a `PrismaticJoint` object.
 The values of `a1`, `a2`, `d1` and `d2` can be changed at any time, event after the compilation of the mechanism.